Yu-zh/minidafny/README.md

 * `partition.imp`: Array Partition.
 Parallel array write is used.
 * `rev_rev.imp`: Reverse an array twice.
 * `selection.imp`: Selection sort.

+All the benchmarks above can be verified.
+There is one more interesting benchmark in the directory `Benchmark/valid`

+* `gcd_euclidean.imp`: An euclidean algorithm implementation for GCD problem.
+I believe the program is valid but z3 cannot figure it out.
+So it will run for a long while and return `unknown`.
+Thus, the output of our verifies for this test case is `Not Verified`.

 # Implementation of VCG
 * Object `ImpParser`: A parser that parses the program with its pre- and post-conditions.